 Pondering the Ride Height

 Before moving on to welding, I wanted to assess how ride height would be impacted with the Dakota clip.
-It was impossible for me to nail down the difference using measurements between the ’56 stock and the new clip due to all the variables of spring rates, weights, etc. Taking multiple measurements, I surmised that the new configuration would place ride height around the same as the factory baseline, although I would prefer a couple inches lower.
-2″ dropped coil springs (Belltech 4761) and 2″ dropped spindles (Belltech 2605) are available, so I have room to adjust, along with any adjustment through tire size.
-The only way to get the ride height lower using the clip would be to “Z” the clip by either raising it in the ’56 frame rail or welding it atop the ’56 frame rail.
-However, this configuration requires substantial gusseting of the frame with 1/8″ plate to wrap the joints at least 6″ on each side, it moved the engine higher in the compartment that might cause hood clearance issues, and it doesn’t look as clean/factory as the design I chose.
+It was impossible for me to nail down the difference using measurements between the ’56 stock and the new clip due to all the variables of spring rates, weight, etc. Taking multiple measurements, I surmised that the new configuration would place ride height around the same as the factory baseline, although I would prefer a couple inches lower.
+2″ dropped coil springs (Belltech 4761) and 2″ dropped spindles (Belltech 2605) are available, so I had room to adjust, along with any adjustment through tire size.
+The only way to get the ride height lower using the clip would be to “Z” the clip by raising it in the ’56 frame rail.
+However, this configuration requires substantial gusseting of the frame with 1/8″ plate to wrap the joints at least 6″ on all sides, it would move the engine higher in the compartment that might cause hood clearance issues, and it doesn’t look as clean/factory as the design I chose.
 For the lowriders out there, the Dakota clip can be safely Z’d into the ’56 chassis when properly lapping and gusseting it.
 I discuss the actual ride height at the end of this article that I measured after installing the engine, transmission, and front sheet metal, and I’ll have room to adjust with the springs and spindles if necessary later.

 Welding the Dakota Clip

 Ensuring I had light support under the Dakota crossmember from the floor jack, I welded all the Rosette welds.
 I then stitch-welded all the joints in 4″ segments at a time jumping from left inner to right outer, left outer to right inner allowing time in between returning to the same side for the steel to cool a bit to try and limit heat soak into the heat affected zone.
 The only joints I left tacked but unfinished were the bottom of the rails since I will be flipping the chassis upside down during paint prep and will weld them then versus welding them in the highly undesirable upside-down position.
-After letting the welds cool, I cleaned up everything I could reach with the 40-grit sanding disc on the angle grinder to give the final gussets an even mating surface (Figures 28 -31).
-Using cardboard, I traced the outer and inner rails to make templates for the final gussets that serve as both structural reinforcement and aesthetic appeal to cover the lap joints.
-I cut gussets out of 6″ wide 1/8″ plate and drilled a series of 1/2″ Rosette holes (Figure 32).
+After letting the welds cool, I cleaned up everything I could reach with the 40-grit sanding disc on the angle grinder to give the final gussets an even mating surface (Figures 6d -6g).
+Using cardboard, I traced the outer and inner rails to make templates for the final gussets that serve as both structural reinforcement and aesthetic appeal to cover the lap joints (Figure 6h).
+I cut gussets out of 6″ wide 1/8″ plate and drilled a series of 1/2″ Rosette holes (Figure 6h).
 Using ample c-clamps to smoothly and tightly secure the gusset to the rails, I tack welded them in place, finished the Rosette welds, and welded in 4″ sections jumping around for cooling like the initial frame mating (Figures 6i – 6l).
 When I removed the suspension at a later point, I finished the welds I could not reach at this step.
 I welded the factory 1956 chassis top and bottom seams from the Dakota clip back to the firewall, and once I pull the chassis I will fully weld these seams all the way back.
 The factory chassis is skip-welded, which creates twisting known in these cars that is greatly removed by welding the seams continuously.